AmKord/InterviewPrep/README.md

 2. Building Microservices: Designing Fine-Grained Systems
 3. Concurrency in practice
 4. Designing Data Intensive Applications
+5. Operating Systems: Three Easy Pieces
-5. Software Architecture : The Hard Parts
+6. Software Architecture : The Hard Parts
-6. Software Engineering at Google
+7. Software Engineering at Google
-7. The Signal and the Noise
+8. The Signal and the Noise

-### Resources to refer:
+### Resources to refer (This needs to be evaluated):
 System Design:
 1. Byte Byte Go by Alex Xu
 2. Byte Sized Design by Alex Nguyen